Daily Diet: 1/3 pellets, 1/3 fruit/veggies/flowers/egg food, 1/3 seed

 - beet, broccoli, kohlrabi, swiss chard, radish, mustard, watercress, alfalfa, cabbage, clover, spring greens.
 ONLY the greens: lentil, mung, garbanzo, pea, adzuki, kamut, fenugreek, herbs, moringa

-- bok choy, winter squash (butternut, acorn, etc), zucchini, kale, collard greens, carrot, beets (blonde beets), celery, spring greens (including spinach), peppers, broccoli, pea pods, green beans, cauliflower, parsley, cilantro, turnips, yams, sweet potato, pumpkin
+- bok choy, swiss chard, winter squash (butternut, acorn, etc), zucchini, kohlrabi, kale, corn, collard greens, moringa, carrot, beets (blonde beets), brussel sprouts, celery, spring greens (including spinach), peppers, broccoli, pea pods, green beans, cauliflower, parsley, cilantro, turnips, yams, sweet potato, pumpkin

 - apple, pear, figs, banana, cherries, blueberries, orange, coconut, papaya, dried pineapple, fresh dates, banana, mango, cantaloupe, pomegranate

 - aster, carnations,